FBA & PBSP Guidance

 Hypothesize the function of the behavior based on evidence collected through the interview, observation, and other data collection methods

-After developing a supported hypothesis statement, teams are then trained in identifying appropriate replacement behaviors, matching interventions to the function of the behavior, and constructing plans for implementation.
+After developing a supported hypothesis statement, educators are then trained in identifying appropriate replacement behaviors, matching interventions to the function of the behavior, and constructing plans for implementation.